NBT-GeTH/pharmvip-guideline/README.md

 To ensure that the package run properly.
 The input file should be processed as described below.

-### Default input GVCF of PharmVIP
+### Default input GVCF file for PharmVIP
-The GVCF should look like this:
+The GVCF file should look like this:
 ```
 #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	NA12878
 chr1	97077743	.
 T	.
 135.82	.
 DP=36	GT:AD:DP:RGQ	0/0:36,0:36:99